Publishing in the FIS

 2. View publication, click on the three dots in the top right-hand corner and then on "Add full text".
 The fields necessary to describe the entry have already been filled by the link to the bibliographic entry

-3. Upload file and select version type (submitted/accepted/published version)
+3. Upload file, select version type (submitted/accepted/published version) and licence

-4. Enter the information for better indexing and legal confirmation and close the form
+4. Enter the information for better indexing (abstract, keywords) and legal confirmation and close the form

 There are three different types of versions, some of which are referred to by different names: